KenzieMac130/CitrusToolbox/docs/CodeStyleGuide.md

 * Use const char* wherever read-only string data needs to be passed.
 * Raw string pointers for modifiable strings are discouraged in favor of utilities.
 * Always assume data is UTF-8 unless otherwise marked and do not assume 1-byte per character.
-* Do not cache C string pointers, always copy to another structure to avoid dangling.
+* Do not cache C string pointers, copy to another structure to avoid dangling.
 * Text that can be presented to the user should be wrapped in a "CT_N*" prefix for translation.

 ### Function Pointers